inseq-team/inseq/docs/source/main_classes/step_functions.rst

 Step Functions Default arguments
 -----------------------------------------------------------------------------------------------------------------------

-The default arguments passed to all step functions are collected in the :class:`StepFunctionArgs` class.
+The default arguments passed to all step functions are collected in the :class:`StepFunctionBaseArgs` class.

-.. autoclass:: StepFunctionArgs
+.. autoclass:: StepFunctionBaseArgs

 Pre-registered Step Functions
 -----------------------------------------------------------------------------------------------------------------------